Heat Press Choices

 Medium: 16x16, 15x15 and 14x16 presses are large enough to do the work for most decorators.
 They offer the advantage of much more power (wattage – important if you are doing a lot of repetitive pressings) than the small presses, a much cheaper price than a comparable 16x20 heat press and the ability to press the typical preprinted heat transfer.

 Large: Any type of 16x20 press is considered to be a “large” heat press and very few have a need for anything larger.
-This size of press easily does 11x17 transfers that you print on an inkjet printer, the largest preprinted transfers offered on the market, large names and numbers on garments and multiple small items.
+This size of t shirt heat press easily does 11x17 transfers that you print on an inkjet printer, the largest preprinted transfers offered on the market, large names and numbers on garments and multiple small items.
 Salespeople in most companies automatically offer this size because it is a bigger commission for them but you need to carefully consider if you need something this large.

 Very Large: These monsters range in size from 18x20, 14x36 and 20x25, up to a gigantic 40x64.
 If you need a very large press, call us and we will help you choose which one you need to be more efficient.